EMDK/docs/edge/source/api/PassThruApduProcessor.md

 #PassThruApduProcessor

 This class is designed for the NFC applications to perform secure communication with the contact-less secure cards (tags) at the low level protocol.
+The audience of this class are secure NFC application developers with good understanding and expertise of the secure technology they use, including the cards (tags) and SAM documentation, features and protocol.

+ Note:
+ This is recommended only for the secure NFC application developers who are interested getting the full control of the APDU.
+Other can use the SecureNfcManager.getTagTechInstance which provides simple API to securely communicate with the Smart card/tags for the supported tag technologies.